+The compensation committee intends for non-employee directors and executive officers of the Company who are or become subject to these guidelines to achieve the applicable ownership guidelines within five years from the date the participant becomes subject to the guidelines.
 Executive officers joining AZZ, or who subsequently become executive officers due to a promotion, are encouraged to comply with the policy by the later of the date three years from the date the individual first becomes an officer as a result of promotion or the date five years from the date the individual was hired by AZZ.
-In the event an individual becomes subject to a new higher threshold due to a promotion (e.g., if a current vice president is subsequently promoted to chief operating officer), the individual is encouraged to comply with the new threshold by the later of the date three years from the date of such promotion or the date five years from the date the individual was originally hired by AZZ.
-Currently, Messrs.
-Bacius and Pendley hold the applicable target level of stock, while the remaining NEOs continue to work towards acquiring their target levels within five years from the date they were hired by AZZ in compliance with the guidelines.
+In the event an individual becomes subject to a new higher threshold due to a promotion (e.g., if a current vice president is subsequently promoted to chief operating officer), the individual is encouraged to comply with the new threshold by the later of the date three years from the date of such promotion or the date five years from the date the individual is encouraged to comply with the new threshold by the later of the date three years from the date of such promotion or the date five years from the date the individual is encouraged to comply with the new threshold by the later of the date three years from the date of such promotion or the date five years from the date the individual was originally hired by AZZ.

+Based upon the closing market price of AZZ common stock on February 28, 2018, Messrs.
+Ferguson, Fehlman and Bacius and Ms. Mackey continue to work towards acquiring their target levels within five years from the date they were hired by AZZ in compliance with the guidelines.